Be Ruthless With Your Attention

 3. Update Your Computer

 You’re bombarded with data offline and online daily.
-Then, as soon as you try to focus, ads, notifications and computer updates threaten your time and concentration — not to mention your computer itself lags.
+Then, as soon as you try to focus, ads, notifications and computer updates threaten your time and concentration.
+Not to mention that your computer lags from this activity.

 Cut off the distraction by getting your computer up to speed.
 Go to your “control panel,” click “power options” and upgrade your power usage to high performance to optimize your battery life.
-Run a disk cleanup, remove any programs you don’t use and disable unnecessary programs from running at startup.
+Run a disk cleanup, remove any programs you don’t use.
+Disable unnecessary programs from running at startup.
 Install a spyware scanner, anti-malware and anti-virus programs.

 There’s only so many times you can restart your computer to speed it up.
 These solutions will keep your computer focused on the right tasks, so you can concentrate, too.